IAnalyzeGenomes/CallVars/README.md

 **CallVars is an automated, reproducible and scalable Snakemake workflow that takes paired-end FastQ files directly to a filtered list of high confidence variants for clinical review.
 The workflow is based on [Broad Institute's Best Practices](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145) guidelines for germline short variant discovery (SNPs + Indels) for single sample.**

 CallVars can be helpful to anyone working with targeted gene panels or even whole exomes to detect disease causing/associated variants that can potentially help clinicians with a diagnosis/treatment.
-If you think CallVars can help with your study ar run into issues, feel free to DM me on twitter [(@IAnalyzeGenomes)](https://twitter.com/IAnalyzeGenomes) with any questions.
+If you think CallVars can help with your study or run into issues, feel free to DM me on twitter [(@IAnalyzeGenomes)](https://twitter.com/IAnalyzeGenomes).
 CallVars is under development so any feedback for its improvement is much appreciated.

 CallVars is configured to run with parameters listed in "config.yaml" file, which is attached in this repository.
 You may change parameter values in config file to customize the workflow to your needs.
 You can list your samples (within "SAMPLE" section) in config file to scale the workflow.
 You can also choose to run the workflow either with hg19 or hg38 version of human reference genome.
 The description below is pertaining to hg19.